SystemFw/blog/content/staging/paxos-failures.md

 assumptions in our model is that each algorithm is implemented properly.

-This is simple and correct but not fault-tolerant: if our storage server explodes then the WOR no longer works.
+This is simple and correct but not fault-tolerant, if our storage server explodes then the WOR no longer works.

-TODO: remove remark about single writer for now, and say "a writer" later Let's see how we can address this problem, for now we will assume a single writer that doesn't fail, and try to address failures of the storage servers.
-We can use the same algorithm as above for each storage server, but with multiple storage servers.
-However, if they all explode, then clearly nothing would work, so we need to parameterise our algorithm with the number of faults `f` it can tolerate.
+Let's apply the same logic to multiple storage servers, with one
+caveat: if all of them explode, then clearly nothing would work, so we need to parameterise our algorithm with the number of faults `f` it can tolerate.

-Ok, then given `f`, how many storage servers do we need?
-Well, at least `f + 1`, so that even if `f` of them explode after the value has been written, there is at least one that still has it.
+How many storage servers do we need for a given `f`?
+Well, at least `f + 1`, so that even if `f` of them explode after the value has been written, there is at one that still has it.
 The writer just has to make sure to only return success once the value has been written to all `f + 1` storage servers.
-This is the first big idea in
+This is the first big idea in Paxos:
-Paxos: _replication_.
+_replication_.

 So to tolerate 4 failures, we'd have 5 storage servers, and the writer would write to all 5 before returning success.
-But now we have an
+But now we have another
 issue: if even just one storage server explodes _before_ any value has been written, then no write would even complete, as it would never be able to write to 5 storage servers!